But First We Brunch!

 Instructions

-• Cook on one side until set and lightly browned, about 1 to 2 minutes.
+• Cook until the top is set and no longer shiny, about 1 to 2 minutes.
 Flip and cook on the other side about 45 seconds longer.
 Remove from pan and flip onto a plate.

-• Roll or fold the crepes and serve with Greek yogurt cream, and strawberry sauce.
-Dust with powdered sugar.
+• Roll or fold the crepes and serve with sweet or savory fillings.

 Save This Recipe! 💌